graphcore/poplibs/README.md

 ### Poplar SDK

-In order to build PopLibs, the Poplar SDK must be downloaded and installed.
-Please see https://www.graphcore.ai/developer for details.
+In order to build PopLibs, you must download and install the Poplar SDK.
+Please see the Getting Started guide available at https://www.graphcore.ai/developer for details.

+The Poplar SDK version must match the version specified in the name of the PopLibs branch.
+For example, `release-1.2` requires Poplar SDK 1.2.x.

-### CMake Version 3.10.2 or greater
+### CMake Version 3.12.0 or later

-On Ubuntu 18.04:
+PopLibs requires CMake 3.12.0 or later.
+The package manager in Ubuntu 18.04 will install CMake 3.10.
+If you see errors about your CMake version you may need to uninstall the apt version using:

+    $ sudo apt-get remove cmake

+Then install a recent version using pip:

-    apt install cmake
+    $ pip3 install cmake

 ### Boost Version 1.70.0 (or compatible with)